galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 Some procedures in Galaxy such as workflows will often **hide** history datasets in order to simplify the history and hide intermediate steps of an automated analysis.
-These hidden datasets won't normally appear in the history panel but their still mentioned in the history subtitle (the smaller, grey text that appears below the history name).
-If you history has hidden datasets, the number will appear there (e.g. '3 hidden') as a clickable link.
+These hidden datasets won't normally appear in the history panel but they are still mentioned in the history subtitle (the smaller, grey text that appears below the history name).
+If your history has hidden datasets, the number will appear there (e.g. '3 hidden') as a clickable link.
 If you click this link, the hidden datasets are shown.
 Each hidden dataset has a link in the top of the summary view that allows you to unhide it.
 You can click that link again (which will now be 'hide hidden') to make them not shown again.

 |          |
 |----------|